 The court ruled in favour of Ms. Rogers, establishing that medical professionals have a duty to inform patients of all material risks associated with a procedure, regardless of how rare those risks might be.
 The ruling emphasised that informed consent is not just a formality, but a legal requirement that ensures patients can make decisions about their care with full knowledge of potential outcomes.

 Michael Stewart underwent abdominal surgery at Redcliffe Hospital in 2016.
 During the procedure, errors occurred that led to severe complications, including a lack of oxygen, which caused brain damage and partial paralysis.
-As a result, Stewart required extensive ongoing care and support, and his ability to live independently was significantly affected.
+As a result, Stewart required extensive ongoing care and support.

 The initial claim focused on the hospital’s breach of duty in failing to properly monitor Stewart during surgery.
 The court awarded him $2.19 million, taking into account his long-term care needs, loss of income, and the significant impact on his quality of life.